davdma/knowledgewiki/docs/01-Intro/01-intro.md

 # The Knowledge Wiki

 The knowledge wiki is a centralized notes repo for anything I have learnt and am currently learning.
 Each folder represents a topic of interest with markdown files serving as individual sections within that topic.
-The repo serves as an active "learning log" that will continually evolve and grow as I learn new tid bits and add them into the markdown pages.
-The goal is to capture, organize, and revisit these notes with the assistance of AI tools, to enable a powerful learning workflow.
+The repo serves as an active "learning log" that will continually evolve and grow with time.
+The markdown format is organized to be friendly for LLMs for AI-assisted note taking and quizzing.

 An example structure: